codeinja/jenkins/README.md

 # jenkins
-CI/CD Automation for a PERN Full-Stack Application.........
+CI/CD Automation for a PERN Full-Stack Application